Solitaire

 player.
 The objective is to arrange all the cards in a specific order, often by suit and rank,

 following a set of rules.
-While there are many variations of Solitaire, the most popular
+While there are many variations of Solitaire, the most popular version

-variants include Spider, FreeCell, Pyramid, and TriPeaks.
+Spider, FreeCell, Pyramid, and TriPeaks.

 The game is not only a popular pastime but also a great way to improve concentration,